Tuwaiq-jed-kot1/HW-Week1_Day05_DataStructure_and_ScopeFunction/assignment.md

 ## Part III - Practice with Maps.
 ---
-- Write an asnwer to this question: What are the cases that I need to use the map for??
+##- Write an asnwer to this question: What are the cases that I need to use the map for??

+map is a collection which contains pairs of objects.
+Map holds the data in the form of pairs which consists of a key and a value.
+Map keys are unique and the map holds only one value for each key.
+Kotlin distinguishes between immutable and mutable maps

+case for use map :

+if data consists of a key and a value.

+if  return a set of all key/value pairs in the map Using keys properties.

+if useing pairs of objects

-- What is the difference between immutable and read only variables?
+##- What is the difference between immutable and read only variables?

+An immutable object is one that cannot be changed, once created. read only is set on the reference to an object.
+Immutability is a property of the object itself

+var is used for setter (value will change).

+val is used for getter (read-only, value won't change)

-- Create a map of 20 elements of strings and doubles
+##- Create a map of 20 elements of strings and doubles